 In "Wikipedia-esque" fashion, this post would cover everything!

-Wikipedia has all of that covered (as do a few million other websites and articles).
 In fact, when people contact us they are usually suffering from information overload.
-This is a common feeling among those trying to learn more about the topic; they are confused, overwhelmed, and wondering what to focus on.
+There is so much out there, they are confused, overwhelmed, and wondering where to start and what to focus on.

-We have taught a lot of people about meditation and mindfulness over the last 11 years.
-In the first three months of this year alone, over eleven hundred people requested our free guide or took our self-study course.
+Over the past 11+ years, we have taught a lot of people how to better understand and deal with the challenges their minds create.
+In the first three months of this year alone (2014), over eleven hundred people requested our free guide on mindfulness and meditation, or took our 21-day self-study course.